 - Curved screens

 However, curved screens are only good for their aesthetic value.
 They do look chic and visually appealing, but that’s where their advantages end.
-They do not have any technical advantage of similar TV sets, and they can actually be quite disadvantageous.
+They do not have any technical advantage over rectangular TV sets, and they can actually be quite disadvantageous.
 For starters, the slightly curved look can distort some images and make it harder to view the TV from certain angles.
 LED televisions are also less likely to have uniform brightness throughout the screen.